Halborn/solana-security-token-standard/docs/program-instructions.md

 In introspection mode, the Security Token Program examines the Instructions Sysvar to verify that all required verification programs were called **before** the current instruction within the same transaction.
 In order to pass authorization via verification programs in introspection mode, the following conditions must be satisfied:

-- A corresponding instruction verification config exists with `cpi_mode` disabled and passed to Security Token Program.
 - A corresponding instruction verification config exists with `cpi_mode` disabled and is passed to the Security Token Program.
 - All verification programs must be invoked **before** the Security Token instruction and must complete successfully.
 - Each verification program call must include the same instruction data and target instruction discriminator prefix.